Last Updated: July 12, 2020

 Cafe Melba: 90 Goodman Road, Goodman Arts Centre, Block N #01-56, Singapore 439053 | Tel: +65 6440 6068 | Opening Hours: 10am – 9pm (Mon to Fri), 8.30am – 9pm (Sat, Sun & Public Holidays) | Facebook | Instagram | Website

 Tolido’s Espresso Nook breaks the norm of sub-par, overdone brunch offerings and forgettable coffee.
 Run by 24-year-old Douglas Tan and his two partners, this quaint little spot for brunch isn’t revolutionising cafe or brunch culture, but, are simply doing it well.
 Keeping up with local trends their menu features dishes with local twists on your classic brunch offerings.

-If you’re in need of a sweet kick, the Pandan Pancakes (S$11) are hard to beat.
-No green food colouring here, just freshly ground and squeezed pandan that’s added to the pancake mix.
+If you’re in need of a sweet kick, the Pandan Pancakes (S$11) is hard to beat.
+No green food colouring here; just freshly ground and squeezed pandan that’s added to the pancake mix.
 The fluffy pancakes already humming with the sweet fragrance of pandan, the gula melaka syrup and vanilla ice cream turn the dish into a harmonious symphony.

 Although bordering on the expensive side, the Truffle Eggs Mushroom (S$21) was one I could see myself returning, with soft and wet scrambled eggs, coupled with a subtle truffle flavoured overcoat.